telerik/xaml-docs/controls/radmulticolumncombobox/key-properties-and-methods.md

 ## SelectionOnFocus

-With the **R3 2020 1019 LIB version**, the __SelectionOnFocus__ property of the __RadMultiColumnComboBox__ control was introduced, which allows you to specify what will happen with the cursor when the control gets focus.
+With the **R3 2020 SP1 version**, the __SelectionOnFocus__ property of the __RadMultiColumnComboBox__ control was introduced, which allows you to specify what will happen with the cursor when the control gets focus.

 > This property is respected when the **SelectionBoxesVisibility** property is set to **Collapsed**.